nostarch-foundation/grant-actions/README.md

 ## Modification

+1. Install nodejs.

-To modify the action, you need to install nodejs, make your changes (code in index.js, inputs and conditions in .github/workflows/grant-actions.yml), then run:
+2. Clone the repo and make your changes (code in index.js, inputs and conditions in .github/workflows/grant-actions.yml).

+3. Run:
 `npm test`

 If it complains about eslint, run:
 `npn install eslint`

-Then run:
+Note: Tests currently don't test action behaviour, just syntax errors.

+4. Run:
 `npm run package`

 Packaging copies index.js into dist/index.js, which is the file the action actually uses.

-Then commit and push the change.
+5. Commit and push the change.